con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Protector as the best of great *vidyā*s,[^41-1]
 Guru in being the best of great *mantra*s,
-Riding along the Mahāyāna's path,
+Traversing well the Mahāyāna's path,
 Himself the Mahāyāna's foremost way; (41)

 This concluded fourteen verses showing the great Vajradhātu *maṇḍala*.